SSWConsulting/SSW.Rules.Content/rules/do-you-schedule-a-followup-meeting-after-a-spec-review/rule.md

 ---

-It is quite common for a company to do a specification review, and then take the resulting estimates back to the business, and spend a long time getting other quotes or weighing up their options.
+It is quite common for a company to do a Specification Review, and then take the resulting estimates back to the business, and spend a long time getting other quotes or weighing up their options.

 <!--endintro-->